 BS 644 is a performance specification for factory assembled windows (windows supplied in kit form for site assembly are not covered).
 Requirements are specified for materials, profile design, workmanship, glazing, construction, accuracy, security and safety, weathertightness (by reference to the performance categories of BS 6375), and operation and strength performance.

 Recommendations for the storage, protection, installation and fixing of windows are given in Appendix D.

-For guidance on the design of timber windows, see TRADA publication 'Wood windows.
-Designing for high performance'.
+For guidance on the design of timber windows see TRADA publication 'High performance wood windows'.

 Exposure category: See general guidance 1.2.
 Insert the actual design wind load if over 2000 Pa.